 The focus of this study group is to examine the reliance concerns and processing issues related to “Certificate Authority” third party service providers and the possibility of operating a centralized Certificate Authority specifically devoted to the financial services industry.
 This would be a Certificate Authority on which trust for current and future financial industry security could rely upon as a fully interoperable point of service that would exist above any question of security, user authentication, or commercial interest.
 It would also be independent of rules and requirements from other industry groups which have much different needs than the financial community.

 ASC X9 has established the X9F study group (SG) on Transport Layer Security (TLS) protocol to determine strategy and tactics for the financial services industry.
 X9 has a 25-year history in developing and maintaining ANSI and ISO asymmetric cryptography and PKI-related standards.
 However, migration to the TLS v1.3 protocol affects the financial services industry.
 X9 has established this study group to research issues as discovered by the recommended research and present strategic and tactical solutions that might include new standardization or possibly other X9 actions.
-If your company is interested in this group, contact us today.

-In the past, a technology that broke an existing cryptographic method was used on real-time or near real-time data.
+In the past, a technology that broke an existing cryptographic method was used primarily on real-time or near real-time data.
 Today, the Internet has a massive storage capacity that allows many years of data to be stored.
 This means that in 5 to 10 years, new technology could be applied to the stored data allowing it to be decrypted.
 This raises a question, is it too late to protect data already stored or being stored today from future attacks?